-Have you set your sight on TEFLing in Southeast Asia?
-If so, why not consider a country regularly beckoning for English teachers: Vietnam.
-With its expansive coastline along the South China Sea, Vietnam has many positives that make it a frontrunner worth the relocation as an English as a foreign language teacher.
+Have you set your sights on TEFLing in Southeast Asia?
+If so, why not consider a country regularly beckoning for English teachers, and teach English in Vietnam.
+With its expansive coastline along the South China Sea, Vietnam has many positives that make it a frontrunner worth the relocation as an English foreign language teacher.

 From modern, skyscraper central Ho Chi Minh City to forest-filled Hai Phong, Vietnam has something to offer any adventurer.
 Vietnamese people are welcoming and always willing to go the extra mile to settle your nerves or lend a hand as they uphold their cultural values of respect, family, national pride, hard work and hospitality.
 The locals consider learning English critical to their international business growth, and for securing scholarships to study abroad.
 This gives you, the EFL teacher, plenty of opportunities to teach both adults and children, with over 200 language schools in Ho Chi Minh alone to apply to!

 Added bonuses: Vietnam is safe for solo female teachers, and its steamy summers and warm winters offer the perfect year-round desired short-sleeved wardrobe.
 Have confidence in your choice to relocate to this pretty paradise; nobody goes to Vietnam to fail!

 Let’s get down to business!
 For many EFL teachers, the attraction of teaching abroad in Vietnam is the pay.
 The average starting teaching salary in Vietnam is between R16 000 – R20 000 (approx. 1000-1400 USD or 24000000-30000000 Vietnamese dong).
 Salaries are also dependent on working hours, which range between 40-60+ hours a week.